TritonDataCenter/rfd/rfd/0071/README.md

  * `StrictlyAuthenticated` (default)
  * `LooselyAuthenticated`

+We only provide two modes unlike S3 which provides three modes (`EncryptionOnly`, `AuthenticatedEncryption`, and `StrictAuthenticatedEncryption`). `EncryptionOnly` mode in S3 does not authenticate ciphertext at all, `AuthenticatedEncryption` authenticates ciphertext when it is possible with the operation being performed and `StrictAuthenticatedEncryption` always authenticates and will cause an exception to be thrown if the operation can't be performed with authentication.

 ### Key Management

 Initially, there will be no support server-side for key management.
 All key management will need to be done by the implementer of the SDK.
 The default key format and location will be standardized across all implementations of Manta client-side encryption in their respective SDKs.

+S3 provides a Key Management Service (KMS) and the design of any equivalent service is beyond the scope of this RFD.

 ```
 TODO: Define the default location for encryption keys.